EliasBRodrigues/EliasBRodrigues/README.md

 # :writing_hand: helloEveryone

 <div>
  junior software developer with experience in programming languages ​​such as Java and JavaScript.
-Demonstrated skills in software development projects, collaborating in agile teams and contributing to the complete software lifecycle.
 </div>

 # :rocket: experienceTech